SecureReload/FilmCommon/README.md

 ## FilmCommon
-Takes a movie script from IMSDb.com and outputs the most common words \n [Twitter of SecureReload](https://twitter.com/SecureReload)
+Takes a movie script from IMSDb.com and outputs the most common words
+## Social Media
+[Twitter of SecureReload](https://twitter.com/SecureReload)
 ## Usage
 ```elm